pluralsight/guides/published/big-data/enrich-your-enterprise-analytics-capabilities-today-with-the-elastic-stack/article.md

-#### Rapid introduction of a rock-solid log analytics provider to your existing system.
+**Rapid introduction of a rock-solid log analytics provider to your existing system**

 People tend to underestimate the importance of logging.
 That is true mostly at the development phase, but not only.
 Sometimes, we already have good system logs but are simply unaware of them!
 Important data could actually be lying there and becoming obsolete.

-Why not take advantage of the log data your system produces?
-You’ve already invested so much in development and maintenance.
-Your system is up and running.
+Why not harness the log data your system produces to your advantage?
+You’ve invested so much in development and maintenance and your system is up and running - take advantage of what it tell you.

-Plus, using the Elastic Stack, leveraging this information becomes so easy.
-And as you will shortly see when we examine Beats and Logstash, gathering relevant data can even become a DevOps task!
+Well, using the Elastic Stack, it becomes so easy, that the “it takes too much time and I would rather focus on feature development” excuse becomes irrelevant.
+And you know what?
+Gathering relevant data can even become a DevOps task, as you will shortly see, when we examine Beats and Logstash.

-In short, the typical excuse that “data pipelining takes too much time and I would rather focus on feature development” falls flat on its face!

 ## Deploy As You Wish